top of page

 Search

+I missed all of this.
 My dad raised me on the Hollywood New Wave: Cimino's Deer Hunter, Scorsese's Goodfellas, Coppola's Apocalypse Now, Kubrick's The Shining.
-Yes, the action blockbuster would return to my local theater every summer like a traveling circus, but it would never threaten the existence of the auteurs, right?
-In 2022, when the elevated horror genre alone has shouldered the burden of arthouse film and the major studios are working on capeshit franchises that look like Toyota commercials and lack any visual style or artistry, the picture is bleak.
-That's why, in a funny twist of fate, Michael Bay, the man once held up as an example of vulgar commercialism in moviemaking, was welcomed back to the scene as a much needed popcorn movie auteur when he announced a non-franchised action thriller with style and three charismatic stars.
+Yes, the action blockbuster would return to my local theater every summer like a traveling circus, but it would never threaten the existence of the signature directors, right?
+I naively assumed they would always be the lifeblood of mainstream commercial cinema.
+In the late 2010s, when the elevated horror genre alone had shouldered the burden of arthouse film and the major studios were working on superhero reboots that looked like Toyota commercials, the picture became bleak.
+Now in 2026, we're at a turning point: a good time to look back at Bay’s last release and see where we are as an industry.

 This is some vividly awesome camerawork, yet as Tony Zhou of Every Frame a Painting argues in "What is Bayhem," Michael Bay designs every shot for maximum visual impact, even when it doesn't fit the scene.
 This can be seen in a vertigo-inducing shot when a drone swoops down the side of an LA skyscraper to follow an ambulance when a simple establishing wide shot would have been more appropriate.
 Zhou summarizes this "Bayhem" style: